Loler920a/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 |High availability|High failure rate         |
 |                 |Calibration on each start |

-`Comment: Order more than you need because of the higher failure rate, it is not uncommon to find 2 to 3 bad chips in a batch.`
+~~`Comment: Order more than you need because of the higher failure rate, it is not uncommon to find 2 to 3 bad chips in a batch.`~~
+`Comment: The MPU IMUs alone are no longer viable.
+Please pick another`

 ---
 # Addendum